nazarena254/djangoHeroku/README.md

  ```bash
  heroku run python manage.py migrate
 ```

-If you instead wish to push your postgres database data to heroku then run `heroku pg:psql` -Allows you to see the psql DATABASE_URL `heroku pg:reset` -If the psql DATABASE_URL is empty run this command `heroku pg:push <The name of the db in the local psql> <DATABASE_URL> --app <heroku-appname>` This will go with django admin
+If you instead wish to push your postgres database data to heroku then run `heroku pg:psql` -Allows you to see the psql DATABASE_URL <br>
+`heroku pg:reset` -If the psql DATABASE_URL is empty run this command <br>
+`heroku pg:push <The name of the db in the local psql> <DATABASE_URL> --app <heroku-appname>` <br>
+This will go with django admin <br>

 ## configure Heroku Django admin
 ##### Done ONLY when heroku django admin brings Password Error!
-`heroku run python manage.py createsuperuser` to create Heroku django admin
+`heroku run python manage.py createsuperuser` to create Heroku django admin <br>
- - This prompts one to enter username, email, password and confirm password<br>
+ - This prompts one to enter username, email, password and confirm password <br>
 Then `git push heroku master` & `heroku run python manage.py migrate`

 ## Comment
 This process was a lot and you can easily mess up as I did, I suggest analyzing the part where you went wrong and going back to read on what you are supposed to do.
 I also highly recommend going through official documentations about deploying python projects to heroku as you will get a lot information that can help you debug effectively.
 I will provide some links in the resources section.

-Remember heroku does not offer support for media files in the free tier subscription so find some where else to store those e.g Amazon s3.
+Remember heroku does not offer support for media files in the free tier subscription so find some where else to store those e.g Cloudinary Amazon s3.

 # Resources
 ## heroku Docs